atwoz/vimeko/README.md

 ```

 **PERL WARNING**
-If you get the following perl warning in OSX **perl: warning: Setting locale failed**
+If you get the following perl warning in OSX or LINUX **perl: warning: Setting locale failed**
 you can fix it by adding the following to you ~./zshrc and ~/.zshenv
 ```
 export LC_ALL=en_US.UTF-8
 ```

 ## Useful Commands
 ```